Tim Sheehy: Other ventures

 On March 18, 2025, President Donald Trump announced that he would appoint Sheehy to serve on the United States Naval Academy's Board of Visitors.
 The service on the board is concurrent with his service in the Senate.

 Personal life

-Sheehy was involved in a 2019 plane crash in which he was a student pilot and there was a flight instructor.
-The plane crashed into a house, killing the instructor and injuring a person in the house.
+Sheehy was involved in a 2019 plane crash in which he was receiving multi-engine instruction.
+The plane crashed into a house, killing the flight instructor and injuring a person in the house.
 Sheehy sustained minor injuries.
 After inspecting the plane and interviewing Sheehy, who said he was not piloting it, the National Transportation Safety Board determined the instructor's actions led to the crash.

 Sheehy lives with his wife, Carmen, a former Marine Corps officer, and their four children, who are home-schooled, on a ranch outside Bozeman.
-Before running for the US Senate, Sheehy and his wife donated almost $6 million to various non-profits across Montana, with over ⅔ of the donations going to support a neonatal intensive care unit at Bozeman Health Deaconess Hospital.
+Before running for the U.S. Senate, Sheehy and his wife donated almost $6 million to various non-profits across Montana, with over two thirds of the donations going to support a neonatal intensive care unit at Bozeman Health Deaconess Hospital.